goodluckoguzie/Network-Applications/week_2_network_applications_lab.md

-# Week 2 — Network Applications (QHO443): Workgroup File Sharing — Slide-by-Slide Lab Pack
+# Week 2 — Network Applications (QHO443): Workgroup File Sharing

-> **House style:** mirrors your *DiscoverHealthPartB.markdown* — Introduction → What you’ll learn/do → numbered Exercises with CLI, Troubleshooting, and a Summary.

 ## Introduction
 In this lab you will configure a peer-to-peer **Windows Workgroup** (or macOS host) and connect from a **Linux VM** using SMB/CIFS.
 You will create local users and groups, set **Share** and **NTFS** (or filesystem) permissions, map a network drive, verify effective access, and capture evidence for your **PLR**.